robinstraub/fabrique/.github/ISSUE_TEMPLATE/feature-request.md

 # Acceptance Criteria

-A checklist of specific, measurable conditions that must be met for this issue to be considered complete.Réessayer
+A checklist of specific, measurable conditions that must be met for this issue to be considered complete.